Teenie Harris Archive

 The Teenie Harris Archive consists primarily of photographic negatives.
-As a whole, the collection consists of over 70,000 negatives, 59,000 are 4 x 5–inch black-and-white negatives thought to date from about 1937 to 1975; 14,350 are black-and-white negatives in medium formats probably shot between about 1965 and the 1980s; 454 are nitrate negatives in varying formats that seem to date from the late 1910s to early 1940s.
+As a whole, the collection consists of over 70,000 negatives, 59,000 are 4 × 5–inch black-and-white negatives thought to date from about 1937 to 1975; 14,350 are black-and-white negatives in medium formats probably shot between about 1965 and the 1980s; 454 are nitrate negatives in varying formats that seem to date from the late 1910s to early 1940s.
 The archive also contains an undetermined number of 35mm black-and-white and color negatives dating from the late 1960s to about 1998, yet to be cataloged.
 In addition, about 5,000 feet of 16mm motion picture film includes original Harris footage spliced with commercial newsreel and cartoon footage, most from the 1940s.
 The museum owns 560 lifetime gelatin silver prints of Harris images, including many printed or hand colored by the artist.
 Separately, Carnegie Library of Pittsburgh’s Oliver Room holds 3,000 prints acquired in 1997.

 The archive’s holding of negatives contains the majority of Harris’s work but may not be complete.
 Certain negatives of documented Harris images are missing.
 A small portion of the archive may be the work of other photographers for the Pittsburgh Courier.
 Most images in the archive are securely ascribed to Harris; where doubt exists, the catalog record reads “attributed to Charles ‘Teenie’ Harris” if the work is likely to be his; or “American, 20th century” if the photographer’s identity is unknown.
 Copy negatives after another photographer’s work are ascribed to Harris “after another photographer,” who is named if known.

 Titles of Harris photographs are descriptive and based on the content of the image.
 As an intentional practice, community members or contemporaneous published sources such as the Pittsburgh Courier provide valuable information such as personal names, locations, dates, and events.
 As research continues, this data is subject to change.